kaz-mintan/teensy_prog/main/README.md

 		- sequence.py
 			- to calculate the features of time sequence data of facial expression and ir sensor.

+## simulation mode
 - in a simlation mode, motion_dqn.py uses the modules which are shown below.

 	- dummy_evaluator.py
 		- to get dummy facial expression as an evaluator.
 	- hand_motion.py
 		- to get dummy information of ir sensor.